mikkelsander/pub-sub-exercise/README.md

   }
 ```

-An instance of the `JobStatusSubscriber` class is then used to subscribe to Redis channels and consume the status updates in a callback function.
+An instance of the `JobStatusSubscriber` class can be used to subscribe to Redis channels and consume the status updates in a callback function:

 ```
   string redisConnectionString = "localhost:6379";